yclas/guides/docs/Technical-understanding-yclas-themes.md

 This will activate Chosen for all HTML select elements on the page.

-We hope this article helps all of you out there who are thinking of having your own design and building your own idea!
+We hope this article helps all of you out there who are thinking of having your own design and building your own idea.

 Best regards,
 Yclas team